-After considering all applicable regulatory requirements and assessing the materiality of each director's relationship with the Company, our Board of Directors has affirmatively determined that all of our directors are independent within the meaning of Sections 303A.02(a) and (b) of the NYSE listing standards, except for Mr. Robinson, due to his status as an executive officer, Mr. Prather, due to his status as an executive officer, Mr. Howell, due to his status as an executive officer, and Mrs. Robinson, due to her family relationships with Mr. Robinson and Mr. Howell.
+After considering all applicable regulatory requirements and assessing the materiality of each director's relationship with the Company, our Board of Directors has affirmatively determined that all of our directors are independent within the meaning of Sections 303A.02(a) and (b) of the NYSE listing standards, except for Mr. Robinson, due to his status as an executive officer, Mr. Prather, due to his status as an executive officer, and Mrs. Robinson, due to her family relationships with Mr. Robinson and Mr. Howell.
 Consequently, our Board of Directors has determined that seven of Gray's eleven directors are independent within the meaning of the listing standards of the NYSE.